NBKRedSpy/HarmonyPatchChangeParser/README.md

 # Harmony Patch Change Parser

-This doc will be a bit rough as I am unsure if anyone else will find this utility useful.

 A command line utility that creates a report that matches changes in a game's git repo to Harmony patches in mods.

 Currently it has some logic that is specific to the Quasimorph game, but I could update it if someone is interested.